 Home remedies – Traditionally made with ingredients available at home.

-Ibuprofen, Myprodol, Asprin, and Paracetamol all provide temporary relief from a toothache by calming the symptoms and reducing the pain.
-These types of pain relievers are only good for relieving mild to moderate pain.
-Ibuprofen will also ease the inflammation and swelling.
+Ibuprofen, Myprodol, Asprin, and Paracetamol all provide temporary relief from a toothache by calming the symptoms and providing pain relief.
+These types of pain relievers are only good for relieving mild to moderate pain, however.
+Ibuprofen will also reduce inflammation and swelling.
 For anything stronger, a prescription is required.

 OTC: Relieving gel

 Gels are very useful, especially for the little ones.
 However, that is if you can apply a gel to their gums without losing your fingers.
 Orajel and Bonjela are over-the-counter products available in different configurations for adults and kids.
 Ask the pharmacist to go through the ingredients with you first before buying them.
 Gels provide relief by numbing the affected area, easing symptoms, and tooth pain.

 Clove oil is a natural product and drug-free option.
 Clove oil contains a natural anesthetic called Eugenol which contains spice.
 It is the spice that actually helps to ease the soreness, swelling, and pain caused by a toothache.
 To use clove oil, drip a few drops on a cotton ball and place it on the affected area for a while.
 Clove oil can be bought over the counter.

 Saltwater has been used since before modern pharmaceuticals, so perhaps there is something to it.
 Whilst it may not ease pain, a saltwater rinse will definitely clean the affected area.
 However, saltwater is not a good home remedy for children.
 For maximum effectiveness, dissolve a teaspoon of salt in a cup of boiling water/warm water and allow it to cool.
 Then, rinse your mouth with the saltwater completely for a minimum of thirty seconds, then spit.
 Don’t swallow.

 Home remedies: Cold compress